Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Left middle toe

-You say “right” or "left" if you feel the touch.
-If you do have a loss of sensation you won't feel the touch.
+5. If you feel the touch you say 'right' or 'left'.
+If have a loss of sensation you won't feel the touch.

 If you felt the touch on five or six of the toes, then your sensation is fine.
 You’re not at an increased risk of developing a foot problem due to a lack of sensation.
-However, you must carry on having your annual foot checks at your GP practice.
-Sensation can go at any time and you might not notice.
+You must still carry on having your annual foot checks at your GP practice or diabetes clinic.
+Sensation can change at any time, and you might not notice.

-If you didn’t feel when two or more of your six toes were touched, then you’re very likely to have reduced sensation.
+If you could only feel four or less toes being touched, you have reduced sensation.
 And you might be at risk of a foot ulcer.

 It’s best to get it confirmed by a healthcare professional.
-So get an appointment at your GP surgery for a full examination of your feet.
+Get an appointment at your GP surgery for a full examination of your feet.

 Back to Top